graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 ## 3. Copy wasm_exec.js file into the target directory:

-Running Go compiled to WebAssembly requires a _wasm_exec.js_ file with JavaScript glue code provided by the Go toolchain.
+Running Go compiled to WebAssembly, both using the Go compiler or TinyGo, requires a _wasm_exec.js_ file with JavaScript glue code provided by the Go toolchain.
 Add the following _exec-maven-plugin_ to your _pom.xml_ to automatically copy the _wasm_exec.js_ file into the target directory.

+For the official Go compiler, use:

 ```xml
 <plugin>